Asbestos in Ohio School Buildings

 The report states: “All forms of asbestos are carcinogenic to humans, causing mesothelioma and cancer of the lung, larynx, and ovary.
 From an epidemiological perspective, there is good evidence that childhood exposure to asbestos can cause mesothelioma in late life.”

-Experts Still Find Asbestos In Schools
+Experts Still Find Asbestos In Ohio School Buildings

 The Environmental Protection Agency estimates that there are asbestos-containing materials in the majority of the nation’s schools.
 Asbestos was commonly used in the materials used to construct schools in Ohio, which means children may be exposed anywhere on the premises, included in classrooms, cafeterias, hallways and gymnasiums.